 Offboarding includes a lot of little tasks that you can automate and streamline, like asking for testimonials.

 Instead of sending your clients a generic email asking for a testimonial (and receiving a generic reply), why not send them a form to fill out that prompts juicier information from them, like:

 The hesitations they had before hiring you

-Their favourite part of the process you took them through
+Their favourite part of your design process

 You could even email them these questions and ask them to write a Google Review from their answers!
-Then, you'll start accumulating five-star reviews that show up when someone Googles your name, like photographer, Sophie Carefull:
+Then, you'll start accumulating five-star reviews that show up when someone Googles your name, like my photographer, Sophie Carefull: